FredHutch/bash-workbench/README.md

 ## Implementation

-The Dataset Manager makes it easier to manage and manipulate an existing filesystem, and does not require that any data is moved to a dedicated location.
-By using the file prefix `._dm_`, the DM can annotate any existing folder and store associated metadata in-place.
+The Dataset Workbench makes it easier to manage and manipulate an existing filesystem, and does not require that any data is moved to a dedicated location.
+By using the file prefix `._dw_`, the DW can annotate any existing folder and store associated metadata in-place.
 It is important to remember that this metadata is visible to anyone who has permission to view the contents of this folder.
-In other words, if one DM user creates or imports a dataset it will be visible to any other DM user who has access to that folder.
-The process of sharing data between users is thereby entirely managed by the file system access permissions, and not by the DM.
+In other words, if one DW user creates or imports a dataset it will be visible to any other DW user who has access to that folder.
+The process of sharing data between users is thereby entirely managed by the file system access permissions, and not by the DW.

 ### Dataset Annotation

-Every **dataset** contains a file `._dm_dataset.json` which contains any metadata annotating that **dataset** in JSON format.
+Every **dataset** contains a file `._dw_dataset.json` which contains any metadata annotating that **dataset** in JSON format.
 This file may be populated by importing the **dataset** directly, or by the output of the **tool** which is used to create it, if any.
 Any user may also